eeeeeta/trainsplorer/doc/schema.md

 (document still *very much* WIP; in future, this will actually be helpful)

+## todo (perf)

+- we amass a whole crapton (like, 19 million) train and schedule mvts over time. this is less than great for perf.
+  - partial indexing? partitioning? denormalisation?

 ## todo (osms-web)

 - make the map display station paths as well / toggle different layers being displayed